paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-003-powers.md

 #### Effective Date
 Section effective 180 days after Jan.
 14, 2019, see section 403 of Pub.
 L. 115–435, set out as an Effective Date of 2019 Amendment note under [section 306 of this title](./chapter-003-powers.md#section-306).

+<a id="section-321"></a>
+## § 321.
+Definitions

+In this subchapter:

+(1) **Agency.—** — The term “agency” has the meaning given that term in [section 3502 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502&num=0&edition=prelim).

+(2) **Director.—** — The term “Director” means the Director of the Office of Management and Budget.

+(3) **Government service delivery.—** — The term “Government service delivery” means any action by an agency related to providing a benefit or service to an individual, business, or organization (such as a grantee or State, local, or Tribal entity), including any such action of a contractor or nonprofit organization acting on behalf of the agency or administering a federally-funded program.

+(4) **Government service delivery channel.—** — The term “Government service delivery channel” means the format or medium of an interaction or transaction with the Federal Government, including in-person, through the mail, through a digital service, by telephone, through a contact center, on a website, through outreach and communication, and through collaboration with a third party, or through other ways in which an individual or entity significantly interacts with the Federal Government.

+(5) **High impact service provider.—** — The term “high impact service provider” means an agency program identified by the Director due to the scale and impact of the public-facing services of the program.

+<a id="section-322"></a>
+## § 322.
+Federal Government service delivery
+**(a) 11 So in original.
+No subsec. (b) has been enacted.
+Federal Government Service Delivery Lead.—** The Director shall designate or appoint a senior official as the Federal Government Service Delivery Lead within the Office of Management and Budget whose responsibility is to coordinate governmentwide efforts to improve Government service delivery by agencies.
+The individual shall have the following duties and authorities:

+(1) Facilitate and coordinate governmentwide efforts to improve Government service delivery provided by agencies, particularly with respect to high impact service providers.

+(2) Carry out the duties and powers prescribed by the Director.

+(3) Serve as the lead, governmentwide official responsible for supporting Government service delivery.

+(4) Advise the Director concerning the improvement of Government service delivery provided by agencies.

+(5) In consultation with each lead agency service delivery official and any other agency stakeholder as appropriate, develop and oversee the implementation of governmentwide Government service delivery standards, policies, and guidelines for services and programs provided by agencies, including standards, policies, and guidelines to—

+  (A) understand the needs of an individual, business, or organization interacting with an agency;

+  (B) solicit and consider voluntary feedback on the Government service delivery by the agency;

+  (C) assess Government service delivery processes;

+  (D) consider the factors of ease, efficiency, transparency, accessibility, fairness, burden (as defined in [section 3502 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502&num=0&edition=prelim)), and duration, including wait and processing times, with respect to Government service delivery; and

+  (E) encourage the adoption of commercial products and services in accordance with [section 3307 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3307&num=0&edition=prelim).

+(6) Collect and report qualitative and quantitative information or data on Government service delivery through existing reporting mechanisms.

+(7) Evaluate the quality of Government service delivery, including through the establishment of performance metrics developed using the standards, policies, and guidelines developed pursuant to paragraph (5) and the information or data collected and reported pursuant to paragraph (6).

+(8) Engage with stakeholders to identify leading practices in service design and delivery that would improve Government service delivery across and within agencies.

+(9) Ensure agency service delivery initiatives, including those related to the 21st Century Integrated Digital Experience Act ([15 U.S.C.
+3501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3501&num=0&edition=prelim) note; Public Law 115–336), are identified in agency congressional budget justifications.

+(10) Coordinate with Office of Management and Budget stakeholders and other agency stakeholders on Government service delivery.

+(11) In collaboration with relevant agency officials as appropriate, and in coordination with relevant Office of Management and Budget stakeholders, ensure that websites of agencies, including those associated with high impact service providers, are consistent with the objectives of this subchapter, the 21st Century Integrated Digital Experience Act, and any other applicable law.

+<a id="section-323"></a>
+## § 323.
+Lead agency officials for Government service delivery
+**(a) Responsibility for Government Service Delivery.—** The head of each agency shall be responsible for the Government service delivery of the agency which shall, at a minimum, include improving and enhancing Government services to better achieve the mission of the agency and build and maintain trust, transparency, and accountability.

+**(b) Lead Agency Service Delivery Officials.—** Not later than one year after the date of the enactment of this subchapter, the head of each agency shall designate or appoint a senior official of the agency (who may be the deputy head of the agency) to implement this subchapter who shall have the following duties and authorities:

+(1) Report directly to the head or deputy head of the agency.

+(2) Possess sufficient operational authority to effectuate implementation of Government service delivery improvements within the agency, particularly with respect to high impact service providers.

+(3) Coordinate and execute, as appropriate, under the direction of the head of the agency, and in collaboration with relevant agency officials as appropriate, efforts to improve and enhance the Government service delivery and Government service delivery channels of the agency.

+(4) At the direction of the Federal Government Service Delivery Lead, submit an implementation plan for improving agency Government service delivery.

+(5) Coordinate the collection and reporting of the data and information required pursuant to section 322 and use such data and information to improve Government service delivery.

+(6) Facilitate collaboration among and between offices, and components within the agency and with other agencies as appropriate, in coordination with the Federal Government Service Delivery Lead, to improve and enhance Government service delivery.

+(7) Assist with the implementation by the agency of the 21st Century Integrated Digital Experience Act ([15 U.S.C.
+3501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3501&num=0&edition=prelim) note; Public Law 115–336).

+(8) Assist in the incorporation of the Government service delivery requirements established under this subchapter in agency plans (such as strategic plans or annual performance plans).

+### Statutory Notes

+#### References in Text
+The date of the enactment of this subchapter, referred to in subsec. (b), is the date of enactment of Pub.
+L. 118–231, which was approved Jan.
+4, 2025.

+<a id="section-324"></a>
+## § 324.
+Rule of construction

+Nothing in this subchapter may be construed to diminish or reduce the authority of agency Chief Information Officers for information resources management provided in [section 11315 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section11315&num=0&edition=prelim) or those authorities to manage information resources to accomplish agency missions as established in [section 3502 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502&num=0&edition=prelim).